-“Modifier 59 may be reported if the two procedures are performed in distinctly different 15 minute time blocks.
+“Modifier 59 may be reported if the two procedures are performed in distinctly different 15-minute time blocks.
 For example, one service may be performed during the initial 15 minutes of therapy and the other service performed during the second 15 minutes of therapy.

 Alternatively, the therapy time blocks may be split.
 For example, manual therapy might be performed for 10 minutes, followed by 15 minutes of therapeutic activities, followed by another 5 minutes of manual therapy.
 CPT code 97530 should not be reported and modifier 59 should not be used if the two procedures are performed during the same time block.”

-If you receive this type of a denial, then your billing team should absolutely appeal the decision.
+If you receive this type of denial, then your billing team should absolutely appeal the decision.
 You’ll need to demonstrate that you are using modifier 59 appropriately and thus, deserve to receive payment for both services.
 This means your documentation must include:

 - Interventions that apply to each CPT code, grouped appropriately (i.e., all manual therapy inventions should be separate from any therapeutic activities).